ibukunoluwa792/recommendation_AE/README.md

-# A Stacked AutoEncoder model with PyTorch
+# A Stacked AutoEncoder model with PyTorch.

 ### Note: This repository contains homework assignments for the Artificial Intelligence course at the University of Glasgow, created while I served as the assistant lecturer and held a postdoctoral position, focusing on Python, deep learning, and associated tools